 Dublin Coddle is a traditional Irish dish dating back to the 17th century.
-It consists of potatoes, onions, and sausage cooked together and garnished with bacon to create an amazing dish.
+It consists of layers of potatoes, onions, and sausage cooked together and garnished with bacon to create an amazing dish.
 It’s the perfect dish for your St. Patrick’s Day celebration.

 Dublin Coddle was often put together on Thursdays to use up leftovers.
 The reason was that Catholics were not allowed to eat meat on Fridays.